Beginner's Guide for WordPress / Start your WordPress Blog in minutes

 How to Display Gravatar from User Email in WordPress

-Gravatar is a web service that connects a user’s email address to an online avatar.
-WordPress automatically shows visitors’ Gravatars in the comment section, but you may want to add them to other areas of your website too.
+WordPress automatically shows visitors’ Gravatars in the comment section, but you may want to add them to other areas of your website, too.
+This can help create a more visually appealing user experience and boost engagement.

 How to display Gravatar from user email in WordPress

-What is Gravatar and Why Display it?
+What Is Gravatar and Why Display it?

 If a website supports Gravatar, then it can fetch the person’s picture and show it next to their name.
-For example, when a user leaves a comment with their email on a WordPress website, WordPress will display that person’s Gravatar next to the comment.
+For example, when a user leaves a comment with their email on a WordPress website, WordPress will display that person’s Gravatar next to their comment.

 An example of a Gravatar on a WordPress website

-In this way, Gravatars can encourage users to join in the conversion, build a sense of community, and make your pages look more interesting.
+Gravatars can encourage users to join in the conversion, build a sense of community, and make your pages look more interesting.
 All of this together can help you get more comments on your WordPress posts.

-You may want to change where user Gravatars appear on your WordPress blog or website.
-For example, you might show the user’s Gravatar in your website’s toolbar or user profile, to provide a more personalized and engaging experience.
+Depending on how your site is set up, WordPress may show Gravatars in other locations, such as the author bio.
+However, you may want to change where user Gravatars appear on your WordPress blog or website.
+For example, you might show the user’s Gravatar in your website’s toolbar or user profile.

 With that said, let’s look at how you can display the Gravatar from a user email in WordPress.
-Simply use the quick links below to jump to the method you prefer.
+Simply use the quick links below to jump to the method you prefer:

 This method shows the Gravatar of the person who is currently logged into your website.
-This is useful for membership sites, online stores, or any other website where the user has to log into an account.
+This is useful for membership sites, online stores, or any other website where the user has to log in to an account.

 The easiest way to add code snippets to your WordPress website is by using WPCode.
 It is the best code snippet plugin for WordPress that allows you to add PHP, CSS, JavaScript, and more to your website.